sirmurphalot/sirmurphalot.github.io/research.md

 <br>
 <li>
   <h3>Fiducial Statistics on Riemannian Manifolds</h3>
   <p>I am broadly interested in the intersection between classical Geometry and modern Statistics.
 My current project explores this intersection by developing a Generalized Fiducial Distribution (GFD) on constrained parameter spaces.
 Specifically, I am interested in the case where the parameter space can be expressed as a differentiable level set.
-The general form of the GFD developed by <i><a href="https://hannig.cloudapps.unc.edu/publications/HannigIyerLaiLee2016.pdf">Hannig et. al 2016</a></i> can be naturally constrained to a such space.
+The general form of the GFD developed by <a href="https://hannig.cloudapps.unc.edu/publications/HannigIyerLaiLee2016.pdf">Hannig et. al 2016</a> can be naturally constrained to a such space.
 This "constrained GFD" inherits many desirable asymptotic qualities from the original GFD, and has shown promising results on simulated data.</p>
   </li>
 <br>
 <li>